apostrophecms/docs/docs/guide/writing-migrations.md

 ## Removing a Property from Existing Documents

 If you need to remove a property, you can use `$unset`.
+Note that this is going to remove that data from the database and it can't be recovered.
+You can opt to simply remove the field from the document schema until you are certain the information it contains can be deleted.
 Here’s an example that removes a `temporaryNote` property from all `default` page types:

 <AposCodeBlock>